linode/docs/docs/security/linode-manager-security-controls-new-manager/index.md

 ### Generate a New Key

-The Linode Manager allows you to generate a new secret key for your two-factor authentication token device.
+The Linode Cloud Manager allows you to generate a new secret key for your two-factor authentication token device.
 This is a good way to start using a new smartphone as your two-factor token device.
 Here's how to generate a new secret key:

-1. Log in to the [Linode Manager](https://manager.linode.com).
+1. Log in to the [Linode Cloud Manager](https://cloud.linode.com).
 2. Select the **My Profile** link by clicking on your username at the top of the page:

    ![Select 'My Profile'](security-my-profile.png "Select 'My Profile')